 Sing, sing, sing

-It gives another example of the importance of singing together in a range of contexts, both in groups and in a one-to-one situation.
+• This video gives another example of the importance of singing together in a range of contexts, both in groups and in a one-to-one situation.
 All are valuable.
 The physical responses to the music (clapping, waving hands) also provide the motivation for aerobic exercise.

 • Incorporate regular singing sessions into residents’ lives